Gethin ap Gruffydd

-Gethin ap Gruffydd ([ˈɡɛθɪn ap ˈɡrɨfɨð]) (aka.
-Gethin ap Iestyn Gruffydd) is a Welsh political and cultural activist, born in Merthyr Tydfil.
+Gethin ap Gruffydd ([ˈɡɛθɪn ap ˈɡrɨfɨð]) (aka, Gethin ap Iestyn Gruffydd) (11 April 1946 – 18 September 2025) was a Welsh political and cultural activist, born in Merthyr Tydfil.

 Anti-Sais Front/Patriotic Front 1964–1969

 After leaving school Gruffydd found work at a textile wholesaler in Bath, Somerset, England, and whilst there contacted and became a member of Plaid Cymru.
 In 1964 he relocated to Fishguard, waiting seven months in preparation for Plaid Cymru's summer conference.
 At Fishguard, Gruffydd's characteristic approach to political action drew notice for the first time when he tore down Union Jack bunting at a local fête.

 At the Fishguard conference Gruffydd first met long term ally, Cwmbran bus conductor Tony Lewis.
 Together they formed the Anti-Sais Front.

 There was some overlap in membership and activities between the Patriotic Front and the Free Wales Army, with Gethin ap Gruffydd and Tony Lewis members of both, and the latter having designed the FWA uniform.
 By July 1966 they had publicly dissociated themselves from the guerilla gestures of the Free Wales Army, seeking instead to create a political pressure group within Plaid Cymru.
 They formed the Patriotic Front, setting out to recruit from the Welsh majority English-speaking populace neglected by the likes of Plaid Cymru and Cymdeithas yr Iaith Gymraeg.
 The Patriotic Front quickly gained support, with several branches set up in Aberdare, the Rhondda and Cwmbran where Tony Lewis opened a club, The Patriot's Rest, at Pontnewydd.